-The Common App Makes it Easy to Apply to Multiple Colleges and Universities, by Lee Norwood, Annapolis College Consulting, July 22, 2020
+The Common App Makes it Easy to Apply to Multiple Colleges and Universities, by Lee Norwood, Annapolis College Consulting, August 16th,2021

-Junior year is in the books.
-It’s time to start thinking about things like your final college list and applications.
-In the old days, applying to 12 colleges meant 12 different college applications; now things are much easier.
-The Common Application is accepted by more than 800 schools, including some located outside the U.S. Using the Common App, students will enter their basic demographic information and extracurricular activities and then be able to send that information to multiple schools.
+If you have not does so already, it’s time to start thinking about things like your final college list and applications.
+In the old days, applying to 12 colleges meant 12 different applications; now things are much easier.
+The Common Application is accepted by more than 900 schools, including some located outside the U.S. Using the Common App, students will enter their basic demographic information and extracurricular activities and then be able to send that information to multiple schools.
 Students don’t have to use the Common App, but it certainly makes life easier for those who do.

 To start, applicants can go to commonapp.org and click on the “Get Started” button to get details about how to create an account and then log in to begin working.
-The official application opens August 1st, so don’t fill in the details in your Common App account yet.
+Once you complete the basic information, you can start adding in your specific colleges form the list you should be working on.

 GOOD LINK FOR YOU – [Avoid these big college application mistakes.]

 Essays are 10-30% of the admissions decision, so take your time and answer with interesting details.
 The Common App essay prompts for the 2022 school year will have a 650-word limit.
 Your main personal statement essay really needs to show the admissions department who you are and why you would be an asset to their campus.